santagoy/san-tagoy-xyz/content/games/wanton-pinoy-spaghetti/chargen.md

 ## The Numbers

-Now roll 1d4 for each of the three named Tag categories below.
-Whatever the result for each is how many starting Tags you get per category.
+Now roll 1d4 once for each of the three named Tag categories below.
+The result of the 1d4 is how many Tags you can pick from each column list in the table below.
+If you can't decide on which Tag to get, roll 1d10.

 Each Tag adds a +2 to a 1d20 roll.
 You only roll a 1d20 when doing something risky like shooting a foe in a firefight or trying to pick a lock under duress.
 The number you need to beat is often between 10 and 15 while it's a 16+ in combat.

 At times you roll with Edge or Slack which is rolling two d20s and taking the highest or lowest respectively.